wish-wg/webrtc-http-egress-protocol/draft-murillo-whep.md

 ## WebRTC constraints

-In the specific case of media consumption from a streaming service, some assumptions can be made about the server-side which simplifies the WebRTC compliance burden, as detailed in WebRTC-gateway document {{?draft-ietf-rtcweb-gateways}}.
+In the specific case of media consumption from a streaming service, some assumptions can be made about the server-side which simplifies the WebRTC compliance burden, as detailed in WebRTC-gateway document {{?I-D.draft-ietf-rtcweb-gateways}}.

 In order to reduce the complexity of implementing WHEP in both players and Media Servers, WHEP imposes the following restrictions regarding WebRTC usage: